The Bankrate promise

 Using your cash back rewards wisely is just as important as maximizing your cash back earning opportunities.
 Many people choose to use their cash back rewards as statement credits to offset their monthly spending, but getting a rebate on money already spent isn’t the only option.
 Pay yourself forward with your cash rewards by saving up for a big purchase you might not otherwise buy, or invest your returns each month and let your cash back pay you longer-term dividends for the future.

 The bottom line

 If you take a little time to spend strategically, you’ll be raking in cash back rewards before you know it.
-You can maximize your cash rewards by using the right cash back card for as many of your everyday purchases as possible.
+You can maximize your cash rewards by using one of the best cash back credit cards on the market for as many of your everyday purchases as possible.